microsoft/onnxruntime-github-actions/README.md

           # ... other inputs ...

 ```

+# Integration Test

+Before making a release, please use the following steps to do an integration test with ONNX Runtime's main repo.
+While the standard release process involves tags and downloadable assets (as described in the "Usage" section), we need to test changes in a consuming repository *before* an official release is tagged, using the direct `uses:` syntax.
+This can be achieved by temporarily committing the compiled `build/` directory to a specific branch or commit.

+**Note:** This method involves committing build artifacts to the Git repository, which is generally discouraged for the `main` branch as it increases repository size and complicates diffs.
+Use this approach primarily on short-lived development/feature branches for integration testing purposes.

+**Steps that should be done in this repo:**

+1.  **Create a Branch:** Create a new development branch in *this* repository (e.g., `dev/feature-xyz`).
+2.  **Make Changes:** Modify the action source code (`src/`) and/or metadata (`actions/`).
+3.  **Build:** Run `npm run build` from the repository root.
+This generates the output in the `build/` directory.
+4.  **Commit Build Output:** Stage and commit **both** your source code changes AND the entire generated `build/` directory.
+You may need to bypass the `.gitignore` for the `build/` directory:
+    ```bash
+    git add src/ actions/ # Stage source changes git add --force build/ # Force staging of the ignored build directory git commit -m "feat: Update action XYZ (including build output for testing)"
+    ```
+5.  **Push Branch:** Push your development branch to the origin: `git push origin dev/feature-xyz`.
+6.  **Get Commit SHA (Recommended):** After pushing, get the full commit SHA of your latest commit on the development branch (e.g., using `git rev-parse HEAD` or from the GitHub UI).

+**Steps that should be done in the main ONNX Runtime repo**
+1. Create a dev branch
+1. Modify the `uses:` line for the action you want to test to point to the specific branch or commit SHA in *this* actions repository:

+    ```yaml
+    steps:
+      - name: Run Pre-Release Build Script in Docker
+        # Option 1: Using the branch name (updates automatically if branch changes)
+        # uses: microsoft/onnxruntime-github-actions/build/run-build-script-in-docker@dev/feature-xyz

+        # Option 2: Using the specific commit SHA (safer - pins to exact version)
+        uses: microsoft/onnxruntime-github-actions/build/run-build-script-in-docker@<full_commit_sha_from_actions_repo>
+        with:
+          # ... inputs ...
+    ```
+    *(Replace `<full_commit_sha_from_actions_repo>` with the actual SHA obtained in step 6 above).*

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a